massun-onibakuchi/immutable-array/README.md

 ### When to use ImmutableArray over Solidity arrays:

 If you don't need to change the elements of the array after initialization, you can use ImmutableArray instead of a dynamic array.
-Initializing immutable arrays can be expensive because it deploys a contract, but accessing them is cheaper than static-size arrays if the length of the array is more than 2.
+Initializing immutable arrays can be expensive because it deploys a contract, but accessing entire array is cheaper than static-size arrays.

 Not to mention, if you know size of the array at compile time, hardcoding each element as a immutable variable is by far the cheapest option.